-10 The pascal is a measure of pressure in the metric system.
+&lt;sup>11 The pascal is a measure of pressure in the metric system.
 In Imperial units, they are themselves very small: one pascal is only 145 millionths of a pound per square inch (psi).
 The sound pressure at the threshold of audibility is only 3 one-billionths of one psi: at the threshold of pain, it is about 3 one-thousandths of one psi.

-FIGURE 14: A SCALE OF SOUND PRESSURE LEVELS FOR TYPICAL SOUND SOURCES
+FIGURE 22: A SCALE OF SOUND PRESSURE LEVELS FOR TYPICAL SOUND SOURCES